 - In case you have had knee replacement surgery, your doctor may recommend that you use a Continuous Passive Motion (CPM) device to help you.

 While leg and foot exercises are typically included in the rehab program, in case you’ve had spine surgery, you may also need therapy for your shoulders and upper arms.
 The program focuses on helping you maximize the benefits of the surgery.
 Further, therapy can strengthen your muscles.
 You’ll also regain the restricted movements caused by the damage to your spine, knee, and hip prior to the procedure.

 Outcomes and Success of Hip, Knee, and Back Surgery Rehabilitation

 Having signed up for the rehabilitation program, you’ll understand how to use your muscles and joints safely without damaging the new implants.
-After a major procedure, patients may need occupational therapy that helps the relearn how to perform normal activities like getting out of bed, walking with or without support, climbing and going down stairs and navigating uneven terrain.
+After a major procedure, patients may need occupational therapy that helps them relearn how to perform normal activities like getting out of bed, walking with or without support, climbing and going downstairs and navigating uneven terrain.
 Additional skills include bathing, cooking, using the toilet, and also working out conveyance when you’re ready to go back to work.
 You’ll also learn how to use mobility aids like walking canes, walkers, crutches, or any others.

 Why Choose The Bridge Care Suites for Your Rehab Program

 The trained rehab personnel at The Bridge Care Suites design each recovery program keeping your individual needs in mind.
-You’ll also receive an extended recovery plan that guides you on life after a major surgery such as exercising, medications to take, and other lifestyle changes to adopt.
+You’ll also receive an extended recovery plan that guides you on life after major surgery such as exercising, medications to take, and other lifestyle changes to adopt.
 The Bridge Care Suites rehab facility allows you to sign up for therapy as an inpatient or outpatient.
 Rely on the expertise of their expert doctors, therapists, and nurses to help you return to normal living as soon as possible.